-What is a security operation center?
+What is a security operations center?

 This article provides an overview of SOC, the background required, its benefits, challenges, and caveats when using it, and the differences from Computer Security Incident Response Team (CSIRT).1

-A security operation center (SOC) is an on-site or external team of cyber security professionals who monitor an enterprise’s IT infrastructure.
+A security operations center (SOC) is an on-site or external team of cyber security professionals who monitor an enterprise’s IT infrastructure.
 A SOC provides a wide range of IT services, including monitoring networks and devices in corporate systems and advising on security measures.

 Independent SOCs can manage the security of multiple companies.
 It is possible to organize an SOC from your enterprise’s IT professionals, but external organizations are often used because an enterprise’s monitoring and response are required 24 hours a day, 365 days a year.2